How to Plant Trees

 Fill the hole with a mixture of 75 percent mud and 25 percent compost or organic manure.

 Water your tree.
 Once the dirt has settled, add the remaining soil and water to remove any air pockets.

 Now that the tree is in the soil, it is time to mulch.
-Put about 2 to 3 inches of leaf mulch or shredded hardwood mulch around the planting hole but at a safe distance away from the tree trunk.
+Put about 2 to 3 inches of leaf mulch or shredded hardwood mulch around the planting hole, safely away from the tree trunk.
 Wait for an hour and then water the tree once again.

 Depending on the size of the tree, consider staking it at least for the first year of its life.
 Stake the plant lightly without damaging the bark.
 That will ensure that the tree does not sway and detach itself due to strong winds.

-Water your tree as often as needed, depending on the kind of tree you have planted.
+Water your tree as often as needed, depending on the tree you have planted.
 Most trees require at least a weekly watering to form deep roots.

 Enjoy your newly planted tree for years to come, and watch it increase the value of your home!